-With the Nunavut 3000 program there is no planning in it for elder homes.
-I would like to know if that can be added to the plans.
+With Nunavut 3000, there doesn't seem to be any planning for elder homes.
+I would like to ask if that can be added to the plans.
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-Yes, we realize that too, that there are no units slated for elders, but if the community requests more elder homes, then we can get the work started on that.
+Yes, we also realize that there are no units slated for elders, but if the community requests more elder homes, then we can get the work started on that.